WhyNotNatural

 Vitamin K2 supports calcium metabolism and works alongside vitamin D3 to support bone and cardiovascular health.

-Some research has explored vitamin K2’s role in cellular energy processes as well.
+Emerging research has explored vitamin K2's role in cellular energy processes.

 Frequently Asked Questions